12 Geeky Christmas gift ideas to consider this festive year-end.

 ‘Right.
 On to Christmas gift ideas that’d be deeply appreciated in the “new norm” we’re in.

-As much as we might hate to admit it, work-from-home (WFM) and home-based-learning (HBL) are very likely going to remain the norm in 2021.
-Actually, with the world awakening to the benefits/practicality of these, would they become the permanent arrangements?
+As much as we might hate to admit it, work-from-home (WFH) and home-based-learning (HBL) are very likely going to remain the norm in 2021.
+Actually, with the world awakening to the benefits/practicality of these, would they be permanent arrangements too?

 Thus, any gadget/accessory that makes home-based learning or working more comfortable would be deeply appreciated.
 Agree?